 Applicable state code regarding livestock fencing, and concise presentation of required compliance by licensee with California Department of Food and Agriculture Code, Division 9, Part 1, Chapter 6, Sections 17121-4 and Chapter 8 for electrified fences

-*5.14.a Existing Grazing-related Infrastructure
+*3.13.a Existing Grazing-related Infrastructure

+Describe all infrastructure such as corrals, fencing, water troughs, pumps, etc.

+*5.13.b “Wildlife-friendly” fencing

-*5.14.b “Wildlife-friendly” fencing should be used or required only at segments where specified wildlife may be directly harmed by regular fence; fence segments where no such conflict is expected should use regular fence; however, all fence should meet or exceed the CDFA “good and substantial fence” code
+“Wildlife-friendly fencing” should be used or required only at segments where specified wildlife may be directly harmed by regular fence; fence segments where no such conflict is expected should use regular fence; however, all fence should meet or exceed the CDFA “good and substantial fence” code

-*5.14.c Required Improvements
+*3.13.c Required Improvements

+Describe any infrastructure improvements that will need to be made before grazing can be implemented or during the course of the grazing agreement.

-*5.14.d Maintenance and Unexpected Repairs
+*3.13.d Maintenance and Unexpected Repairs

+Describe which party is responsible for maintenance and repairs of infrastructure on the property.

-*5.14.e Estimated Costs and Responsibilities
+*3.13.e Estimated Costs and Responsibilities

-Costs of permanently installed infrastructure (with useful life expected to exceed the term of the grazing license) related to the desired grazing operation are typically covered by the landowner; costs of maintenance of that infrastructure are typically covered by the grazing licensee
+Costs of permanently installed infrastructure (with useful life expected to exceed the term of the grazing license) related to the desired grazing operation are typically covered by the landowner; costs of maintenance of that infrastructure are typically covered by the grazing licensee.

 3.14 Extreme Weather (drought, flood, debris flows, infrastructure damage) Preparations, Special Monitoring, and Response Plan

+Describe management strategies to be used during extreme whether such as when animals will be removed and when they can return to the property.

 *4.0 Monitoring, Reporting, and Plan Adaptation